bwinnacott/SNP-Pipeline/README.md

 ### Cluster Configuration
 Currently, the pipeline is built for submission to a cluster using the slurm workload manager (i.e., Canopus).
-To configure default resources used by all rules such as memory, nodes, and time, modify entries [here](config/slurm/config.yaml).
+To configure default resources used by all rules such as memory, nodes, and time, modify entries as needed [here](config/slurm/config.yaml).
 For advanced configuration, specifying resources at rule definition will override the default parameters in the cluster configuration file.

 ### Example Pipeline Run
 Given all input files are organized according to the following structure (defined above):